|Work Schedule:||Full Time|

 |Location:||Washington, DC metropolitan area|

-Minimum requirements include a Master's degree in Library or Information Science, excellent communications skills, strong critical thinking/analytic skills, documented knowledge and/or job experience in at least one facet of library science.
-Applicants with reading and research ability in a foreign language are desired.
+Minimum requirements include an ALA accredited Master's degree in Library or Information Science, excellent communications skills, strong critical thinking/analytic skills, documented knowledge and/or job experience in at least one facet of library science.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.